 If hiking is not your cup of tea, you can still venture into the great Grand Canyon, and absorb its wonderful vistas by taking a guided mule trip.
 With this outdoor tour, you get to wander around the canyon for more than six hours on the back of a strong mule.
 Not bad, right?

 The canyon has miles of biking trails and rim side roads that provide striking vistas.
 For most travelers, biking at the Grand Canyon is an adventurous, fun and exhilarating way to for people of all fitness levels and ages to see the region’s otherworldly landscapes and rock formations.

 Add an extra element of fun and romance to your Grand Canyon trip by camping in any of the region’s campgrounds together with your loved one or family.
 There are a few campgrounds located both at the South and North Rims, such as North Rim Campground, Jacob Lake Campground, Trailer Village, Mather Campground and Desert View Campground.

-Scenic hiking trails in the great Grand Canyon
+Scenic hiking trails in Grand Canyon

 6. South Kaibab Trail

 Trekking the South Kaibab Trail is by far a must-try experience for every visitor in the great Grand Canyon.
 As far as I’m concerned, trekking this trail is one the best ways to experience the breathtaking grandeur of this place.
 With this outstanding scenery, the South Kaibab Trail will surely take your breath away.
 Plus, the trail can be quite a challenging hiking experience, even for seasoned trekkers.